The UNODC-WCO Container Control Programme (CCP)

 The training itinerary which combines onsite classroom training, practical field training, e-learning modules and work study tours to a benchmarking sea port, is delivered by technical experts from WCO, UNODC and other international organizations.
 The training activities are conducted in different phases.

 The first training phase encompasses basic theoretical and practical training, where trainees will be introduced to a wide range of international legal instruments and the principals concerning information sources, risk analysis and other profiling techniques, cargo inspection, information exchange mechanisms, post seizure investigations and trade facilitation.
 The training also includes the use of internet as an important information source.
 After the class room training, practical training follows, where trainees learn to apply the profiling and searching techniques in practice.
 An experienced trainer will undertake practical exercises to identify and inspect a high risk container.
 Trainees will become skilled at selection of containers in the pre-arrival (imports) and/or pre-departure (exports) phase, and undertake physical examinations.

 Second training phase

 After having received basic training, an advanced training level will follow.
 During the second training phase, specialized trainers will conduct more specific training such as the use of dual-use goods, environmental crime, trafficking in endangered species, in counterfeit goods, trafficking of nuclear material, trafficking of firearms and mass destruction weapons etc. The choice of subjects will take into consideration the specific needs and identified problems of the relevant countries.
-With regard to the preparation of the training curriculum and selection of experts/trainers with proven operational experience in the relevant fields, UNODC and WCO closely work with specialized agencies such as ICPO/Interpol, the International Atomic Energy Agency (IAEA), the World Wildlife Fund (WWF), the United Nations Development Programme (UNEP) and other international bodies.
+With regard to the preparation of the training curriculum and selection of experts/trainers with proven operational experience in the relevant fields, UNODC and WCO closely work with specialized agencies such as ICPO/Interpol, the International Atomic Energy Agency (IAEA), the World Wildlife Fund (WWF), the United Nations Environment Programme (UNEP) and other international bodies.

 Third training phase